All Episodes

 There was no mistaking what it was.

-It was either technology that we don't even hint at, that we have.
+I mean, there was, but it was something, it was either technology that we don't even hint at, that we have, or it was from somewhere else.

 That's what I saw.

-One of them is lights, you know, lights in the sky and balls of light and that kind of thing.
+Yeah, I know what you're saying because they were looking at it, and one of them is lights, you know, lights in the sky and balls of light and that kind of thing.

-And of course the structured objects and that sort of thing.
+And of course, the structured objects and that sort of thing.

-Yeah, I guess I would say I have been tempted in that it's hard to make a connection between the two.
+Yeah, I guess I would say I have been tempted in that.

-have of boomerangs and triangles and this kind of thing, you tend to want to think,
+And it's very frustrating because when I hear of a sighting such as yourself and others have of boomerangs and triangles and this kind of thing, you tend to want to think, well, they must be manned by someone.

 They must be from some other planet.

-But if we're dealing with a phenomenon that at its source is energy and there is a capability
+But if we're dealing with a phenomenon that at its source is energy and there is a capability of disguise itself too, and that's the kind of latest thinking that Willie Striever has, you know, we have a phenomenon that is vastly more complex and much more frustrating, maybe impossible to explain.

 Pennsylvania.